saarc2110/Exponential-Multiplayer-ELO/README.md

 Based on Multiplayer ELO https://github.com/FigBug/Multiplayer-ELO (which is a linear version)

 Simple way to calculate ELO exponentially for multiplayer games.
-Currently C#, C++, Java, Javascript and Python versions.
+Currently C, C#, C++, Java, Javascript and Python versions.
 Slowly doing more.

 Usage: